Is Merida Mexico Safe for Travelers? (The Answer Might Surprise You)

 mexico taxi

-Wondering, is Yucatan Mexico safe for those wanting to use transportation such as taxis and Uber?
-I generally is safe.
+Is Yucatan Mexico safe for those wanting to use transportation such as taxis and Uber?
+It generally is safe.

-I have been to half the states in Mexico, mostly as a solo female traveler.
-Truthfully, I never really felt unsafe anywhere, but if you are planning some Merida solo travel, take solace in the fact that this is considered the safest place in Mexico to visit.
+I have been to half the states in Mexico, mostly as a solo female traveler, and truthfully, I never really felt unsafe anywhere (Merida included).

 swimming in Rosas & Xocolate Merida pool